snowoflondon/everyday-r/README.md

 * [Calculation of drug synergy using linear models and Shiny](https://github.com/snowoflondon/CIComputeR_WEB)
 * [Dose-response model estimate analysis using drc on Shiny](https://github.com/snowoflondon/LL4R)
 * [Data science blog covering fundamental concepts with R & Python code](https://brianjmpark.github.io/)

+## Footnote
+All source code used to compile the book, including all code chunks and original markdown files are stored in this repository.
+The book is hosted on the `shinyapps.io` server and compiled using the R package `bookdown`.